reactjs/react.dev/beta/src/content/learn/start-a-new-react-project.md

 **[Next.js (App Router)](https://beta.nextjs.org/docs/getting-started) is a redesign of the Next.js APIs aiming to fulfill the React team’s full-stack architecture vision.** It lets you fetch data in asynchronous components that run on the server or even during the build.

 Next.js is maintained by [Vercel](https://vercel.com/).
 You can [deploy a Next.js app](https://nextjs.org/docs/deployment) to any other Node.js hosting, to some Serverless hosts, or to your own server.
-Static export is [planned but not yet supported](https://beta.nextjs.org/docs/app-directory-roadmap#configuration) for the App Router Beta.
+Static export is [planned but not yet supported](https://beta.nextjs.org/docs/app-directory-roadmap#configuration) in the Next.js's App Router.

 <Pitfall>

-Next.js's App Router is **currently in beta and is not yet recommended for production.** To experiment with the Next.js App Router in an existing Next.js project, [follow this incremental migration guide](https://beta.nextjs.org/docs/upgrade-guide#migrating-from-pages-to-app).
+Next.js's App Router is **currently in beta and is not yet recommended for production.** To experiment with the Next.js's App Router in an existing Next.js project, [follow this incremental migration guide](https://beta.nextjs.org/docs/upgrade-guide#migrating-from-pages-to-app).

 </Pitfall>